ltspicer/GALAXIS.electronic/README.md

 The game is over when all 4 spaceships have been found.

 PS:
 The high score is 9 moves.
-If you beat them, take a screenshot and post it here: https://www.ltspiceusers.ch/threads/ravensburger-galaxis-electronic-1980-f%C3%BCr-pc-off-online.989/#post-2643
+If you beat it, take a screenshot and post it at: https://www.ltspiceusers.ch/threads/ravensburger-galaxis-electronic-1980-f%C3%BCr-pc-off-online.989/#post-2643

-Online (2 players) starts when a nickname is entered (at least 3 characters):
+**Online (2 players) starts when a nickname is entered (at least 3 characters):**

 Now you have to hide your 4 spaceships (clicking on it again removes the spaceship), which your opponent has to find.
 Select an opponent by entering their nickname in the text field below.